JonSnowbd/ZT/readme.md

 Right now working on both windows and ubuntu(and anything thats compatible with x11)

+**NOTE:** For now due to a [really specific issue](https://github.com/ziglang/zig/issues/9061) in zig for linux there are a few ig calls that will error. avoid using `ztTextColor` and `igTextColored` and things will work fine.

 ## Why

 ZT is intended for an extremely broad group of developers in zig realtime graphics and applications, as it does not railroad you into